Poverty

 Overview

-State-level poverty rates also mask stark differences within Maine’s populations.
-From 2016 to 2020, BIPOC* and Latino or Hispanic Mainers were twice as likely to be living in poverty; and 15.4% of Maine children under age 5 were living in poverty, compared to 8.5% of Mainers over age 65.
+State-level poverty rates mask stark differences within Maine’s populations.
+From 2018 to 2022, BIPOC* and Latino or Hispanic Mainers were 55% more likely to be living in poverty, and 14% of Maine children under age 5 were living in poverty, compared to 9% of Mainers over age 65.
 Many poor children are in households headed by single females.
-From 2016 to 2020, almost 1 in 3 single-mother households were poor (31%), and almost 2 in 5 single-moms with children under age 5 were living in poverty (38%).
+From 2018 to 2022, almost 1 in 3 single mother households were poor (31%).

 Fig. A